ja1umi/MUTIF09Project/HD6120Eval/Schematic/README.md

 As shown in the schematic, astable configured 555 timer is used for clock generation.

 HD-6120 can operate at frequency up to 5.1 MHz.
 However, actual operation clock frequency is limited by the I/O performance and in my design (treating an Arduino Mega 2560 as memory with peripheral device) it is not good enough.
-The values shown in the schematic are for around 80 kHz of clock (R8 = 56k ohm, C7 = 120 pF).
-I did my best to improve the performance but it was the "best possible" result at this moment.
+The values shown in the schematic are for around 80 kHz of clock (actual meatured value where R8 = 56 kohm and  C7 = 120 pF).
+I did my best to improve the performance but it was the "best possible" result at this moment (R8 = 60 kohm is better for stability).

 **5. Single step (instruction) execution**